 How can we help people get to know and love God if we candy coat life in Christ to get people in to our churches?

-Yet, in an effort to attract people, some churches will water down truth by:
+Yet, in an effort to attract people, watering down the truth happens in some churches by:

 avoiding reference to sin